Skip to content

 In short, successfully utilizing the selling price formula is a win-win for you and your customer.
 If done correctly — they get a good deal, and you get a fair price.

-For direct-to-consumer brands, there’s a chance you can charge more if your brand image is in high demand, which is what many clothing brands like Adidas or Nike do.
+For direct-to-consumer brands, you may be able to charge more if your brand image is in high demand, which is what many brands dealing with apparel inventory do, like Adidas or Nike.

 Still, you’ll need a solid portfolio of great quality products and a powerful marketing campaign to justify your prices.
 To ensure high-quality products, take a look at the production quality control checklist.